North East Line: Civil defence

 All NEL stations except Dhoby Ghaut, Sengkang, Punggol and Punggol Coast are designated civil-defence (CD) shelters.
 Each CD station is designed to accommodate at least 7,500 people and withstand airstrikes and chemical attacks.
-Equipment essential for shelter operations is mounted on shock absorbers to prevent damage during a bombing.
+Equipment essential for shelter operations are mounted on shock absorbers to prevent damage during a bombing.
 When electricity supply to the shelter is disrupted, backup generators are used.

 During emergencies, large sliding doors would seal the entrances and the tunnel portals would be manually sealed by blast doors.
 The shelters have built-in decontamination chambers and dry toilets, with collection bins which would remove human waste from the shelter.
 The toilets are next to an exhaust ventilation outlet to remove odors.